Persecution of traditional African religions: By Muslims

 After the establishment of Islam, its rapid expansion and conquests displaced traditional African religions either by conversion or conquest.
-Traditional African religions have influenced Islam in Africa, and Islam is considered as having more commonality with traditional African religions, but conflict has occurred, especially due to Islam's monotheistic stance and the rise of Muslim reformers such as Askia.
+Traditional African religions have influenced Islam in Africa, and Islam is considered by Douglas E. Thomas as having more commonality with traditional African religions then Christianity does, but conflict has occurred, especially due to Islam's monotheistic stance and the rise of Muslim reformers such as Askia.

 Traditional African religions are tolerant of other gods, which allows general co-existence for multiple religions.
 This has been regarded by some authors to be another reason behind the rise of other religions in Africa.
 Most followers of traditional religions accommodated Islam during the start of its spread in Africa, but in West Africa, it was not until the coming of colonialism that Islam gained mass appeal, transforming even groups with historical animosity towards Islamic domination into Muslim communities.

 In many instances, conflicting groups chose to align with Muslim armies against other African communities.